-David Eason’s Instagram Deleted After Sharing Dog Video After Killing, What Did Jenelle Evans Say On Twitter?
+David Eason’s Instagram Deleted After Sharing Dog Video: What Did Jenelle Evans Say On Twitter?

 Nugget… I’m crying everyday.
 I love you so much and I’m so sorry.
 I’m speechless.
 You were my side kick and knew the moment I felt bad and would cuddle with me.
 You still had a lot to learn and a lot to grow from your lessons.
 Everyday I wake up you’re not here, when I come home you’re not here, when I go to bed… you’re not here.
 You’re gone forever and there’s no coming back. #Heartbroken #Distraught ????????????

 Immediately after Eason’s alleged dog killing was reported, Evans shared a number of posts on her Twitter page in which she encouraged her fans and followers not to make assumptions about what was going on between her and Eason.
-Even after a fan suggested she inform her online audience about her plans to either stay or leave Eason, Evans refused to share any details about what may happen to her marriage.
+Even after a fan suggested she inform her online audience about her plans to either stay with Eason or leave him, Evans refused to share any details about what may happen to her marriage.

 “I feel like all of you should leave me alone about MY PERSONAL BUSINESS,” she tweeted.

 Evans and Eason got married in September 2017 and share one child, daughter Ensley.
-Meanwhile, Evans is also mom to nine-year-old Jace, who she shares with her mother, Barbara Evans, who was given custody of him when he was a baby, and four-year-old Kaiser, who she shares with former fiancé Nathan Griffith.
+Meanwhile, Evans is also mom to 9-year-old Jace, who she shares with her mother, Barbara Evans, who was given custody of him when he was a baby, and 4-year-old Kaiser, who she shares with former fiancé Nathan Griffith.

 To see more of Evans and her family, tune into new episodes of Teen Mom 2 on Monday nights at 9 p.m. on MTV.
 Eason was fired from the series in February 2018.